 A Game of Thrones

 Ser Kevan accompanies Lord Tywin Lannister during his campaign in the Riverlands.
 At the Battle of the Green Fork, he commands the center, a large mixed force.
-Tywin intends the left flank to break and for Kevan to wheel around to crush the advancing northmen against the river, however the cautious northern general Roose Bolton withdraws rather than fall into this trap.
+Tywin intends the left flank to break and for Kevan to wheel around to crush the advancing northmen against the river, however, the cautious northern commander Lord Roose Bolton withdraws rather than fall into this trap.
 Following their victory, the Lannisters discover that Robb Stark was not present in the battle, and they move toward Riverrun.

-However, when word reaches Lord Tywin's host of the defeat at the Battle of the Whispering Wood and of the capture of his nephew, Jaime, he continued with the rest of the army to Harrenhal.
+However, when word reaches Tywin's host of the defeat at the Battle of the Whispering Wood and of the capture of his nephew, Ser Jaime Lannister, Kevan continues with the rest of the army to Harrenhal.
 Tywin orders Kevan to command Gregor Clegane, Amory Lorch and Vargo Hoat to lead their reavers in setting the Riverlands afire from the Gods Eye to the Red Fork while the rest of their host re-deploys at Harrenhal.

 A Clash of Kings

-Kevan accompanies his brother's attempt to force his way into the Westerlands and took part in the Battle of the Fords, he retreated with the army after the defeat at Stone Mill ford.
+Kevan accompanies his brother's attempt to force his way into the Westerlands and takes part in the Battle of the Fords.
+He retreats with the army after the defeat at Stone Mill.
 Later he takes part in the attack on Stannis Baratheon's flank during the Battle of the Blackwater.